 Many1 began as a conversation among friends.
 The son of Ethiopian immigrants, a kid from the South Side of Chicago, a prep schooler from New England and a farm boy from Indiana.
 We are friends from different backgrounds, different cultures and different beliefs.
-Friends who don’t always agree, but always have each others’ backs -- or are at least willing to listen.
+Friends who don’t always agree, but always have each others’ backs and will collectively stand up against injustice.

-The Many1 movement is pretty simple: it’s about standing up and saying that what unites us is more powerful than what divides us.
+The Many1 movement is pretty simple: We believe that what unites us is more powerful than what divides us.

 It’s about going beyond the headlines, engaging in meaningful dialogue and advocating for mutual respect.
-It’s about living the motto of our country: E Pluribus Unum.
+It is about living the motto of our country: E Pluribus Unum.